pjcarly/ember-field-components/README.md

 ## Components

 ### Date, DateTime and Time
 These components display the html5 input on mobile devices, and bootstrap-datetimepicker on other devices.
-If we can't figure out the correct User Agent, we default to HTML5.
+If we cannot figure out the correct User Agent, we default to HTML5.
 You can force bootstrap by passing `widget: bootstrap` in the field options

 ### Select Lists
 Attributes with type `select` require you to define select options, possible values in your select list.